MariosTheof/Goodreads-like-Java-Enterprise-Project/README.md

 ## What has been done :
 - Created the following Scenario in a DB Schema
 - User, Books, Reviews, UserActionLogs.
 User has Book preferences, Book has Reviews from Users, User has Reviews for Books, Every change (add, edit, delete) is put on the UserActionLog.

 - Created the following Rest Services
 	- User registration with email (use BCrypt to hash password in DB)
 	- User Login (security with Basic Auth) and return a JWT Token
 	- EDIT/DELETE User
 	- GET user reviews (of a single user)
+	- GET list of books from an authorised with JWT user

 ## What will be done in the future :
 - Rest Services :
-	- GET/ADD/EDIT/DELETE Books (any authorized user can do that)
+	- ADD/EDIT/DELETE Books (any authorized user can do that)
 	- GET Book Reviews (of a single book)
 	- ADD/EDIT/DELETE a Review from an authorized User to a Book